 Exposure in CBT for Social Phobia Therapy

 Exposure therapy is a central component of CBT for social phobia, but we will go at a pace that is comfortable for you.
-We’ll create a hierarchy of feared social situations, ranging from least to most anxiety-provoking.
+We’ll create a hierarchy of feared situations, ranging from least to most anxiety-provoking.
 We’ll then develop a plan for you to face these situations gradually and controlled, starting with less challenging situations and gradually progressing to more challenging ones.
 Exposure helps you confront feared situations and see that cognitive behavioral therapy for social anxiety is working.

 Homework and Behavioral Experiments